Brane structures in microlocal sheaf theory: Introduction

 \subsection{Acknowledgments}

 We have benefited from answers, advice, and conversations on this topic from Mohammed Abouzaid, Elden Elmento, Marc Hoyois, Jacob Lurie, Akhil Mathew, Haynes Miller, David Nadler, Dmitri Pavlov, Dima Tamarkin, and Dylan Wilson.
+We thank Wenyuan Li and Marco Volpe for useful comments on a previous version of the paper.
+We thank Peter Haine for teaching us many aspects about $\infty$-topoi.
+We are grateful to the anonymous referee for many useful comments and suggestions.
+XJ was supported by NSF-DMS-1854232.
 DT was supported by NSF-DMS-1510444 and a Sloan Research Fellowship.